abtv/dotfiles/README.md

 ## Key principles

 1. do as much as possible without a mouse

+2. do as much as possible with a single keystroke (like Cmd+p) instead of several keystrokes (like SPC p)

-2. switch between applications with hotkeys and don't use window animations
+3. don't use window animations

-3. development environment shouldn't consume a lot of CPU.
+4. development environment shouldn't consume a lot of CPU.
 It's useful when using a laptop on a battery.

-4. development environment should be cross-platform (MacOS and Linux)
+5. development environment should be cross-platform (MacOS and Linux)

 ## Tools